mavd2/DiabloInterface/README.md

 [settings.conf](https://github.com/Zutatensuppe/DiabloInterface/releases/download/v0.3.0/settings.conf)

-## Contact

-Feel free to join us in Discord in our [DiabloInterface Channel](https://discord.gg/CVJvyAz).

 ## Troubleshooting

 1. The tool must be run as administrator, otherwise it cannot read the memory from another process.